athos/power-dot/README.md

 # power-dot

-A Clojure library designed to ... well, that part is up to you.
+A PoC library for Clojure that lets you make friends with SAM types

 ## Usage